 Requests for assistance will be evaluated on a first come, first served basis for Applications that meet all applicable requirements for assistance, so long as Program funds are available.
 Business applications will be reviewed in the order complete applications are received.
-Applications are considered complete at the point when all information and documents required for eligibility review are submitted by the Business Applicant.
+Applications are considered complete when all the information and all the documents required for the eligibility review are submitted by the Business Applicant.